emprax/Xtender/README.md

 }
 ```

-Here the composite-pattern-component implements the IAccepter interface and provide the Accept(...) method regarding the interface as an abstract method, so the implementations (Item, Composite) can implement the method.
+Here the composite-pattern component implements the IAccepter interface and provides the Accept(...) method regarding the interface as an abstract method, so the implementations (Item, Composite) can implement the method.

 ### Extensions

-The extensions are the segments in that each handle a concrete implementation regarding a composite.
+The extensions are the segments in that each handles a concrete implementation regarding a composite.

 ```c#
 public class ItemExtension : Extension<string, Component, Item>